 Are you accepting new clients?

 Yes, we are accepting new clients.
 We have day and evening appointments available.
-Contact us at 916.718.9501 to schedule an appointment.
+Contact us at 916.718.9501 ext 2 to schedule an appointment or online on the link below.

 What should I do to get started?

-You can contact me by phone and we can discuss what you hope to get out of therapy.
-We will set up our initial session and you can then register online.
+You can contact our office by phone and we can discuss what you hope to get out of therapy.
+We will set up our initial session and send you an email for you to complete your forms online.
 Registering online allows you to take time to fill out the forms as completely as possible, prior to your session.
 This way you will not need to arrive early to fill out paperwork or use up your session time.
-If you have any questions about anything do not hesitate to give me a call.
+If you have any questions about anything do not hesitate to give us a call (916.718.9501 ext.
+2).

-During our first session you will start to get to know me as a therapist and how I work, and it will be an opportunity for you to be able to share more about yourself and why you have decided to seek therapy.
+During your first session you will start to get to know your therapist and how she works, and it will be an opportunity for you to be able to share more about yourself and why you have decided to seek therapy.

 Is this confidential?

 Yes, “what happens is session, stays in session!”
-However, if you would like me to talk to someone, for example your physician, psychiatrist, etc, then you can sign a release for me to do so.
-There are also some exceptions to confidentiality, because I am a mandated reporter, I am required to report child abuse, elder abuse, or if I feel you are a danger to yourself or others.
-Please read my informed consent for more details or feel free to ask me questions for clarification.
+However, if you would like your therapist to talk to someone, for example your physician, psychiatrist, etc, then you can sign a release for her to do so.
+There are also some exceptions to confidentiality, because she is a mandated reporter and required to report child abuse, elder abuse, or if she feels you are a danger to yourself or others.
+Please read the informed consent for more details or feel free to ask questions for clarification.

 Who do you see in your private practice?